Seneca-ICTOER/OPS245/docs/A-Labs/lab4.md

 Follow your Professors submission instructions for lab 4 on Blackboard.

-**Time for a new backup!:** If you have successfully completed this lab, make a new backup of your virtual machines as well as your host machine.
+**Time for a new backup!:** If you have successfully completed this lab, make a new backup of your virtual machines.

 **Perform the Following Steps:**